raganato/BabelMorph/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;

+If you use this API, please link to [this repository](https://github.com/raganato/BabelMorph).

+Reference for the UniMorphIndex:

+> Christo Kirov; John Sylak-Glassman; Roger Que; and David Yarowsky.
+In press.
+Very-large scale parsing and normalization of Wiktionary morphological paradigms.
+> Proceedings of the 10th International Conference on Language Resources and Evaluation (LREC 2016).
+Portorož, Slovenia: European Language Resources Association (ELRA).

 For more information please contact:

 > raganato atsign di (dot) uniroma1 (dot) it